-Pure wool and nature base raw materials
+Pure wool and other natural materials

-Behind every Pampa product is a long and complex process that is steeped in tradition and untouched by modern technology.
+Behind every Pampa product is a long and complex process steeped in tradition and untouched by modern technology.
 The techniques used to make our textiles are part of the fabric of Argentinian heritage.